UNCLASSIFIED (U)

 11 FAM 818 Public Inquiries

-Public inquires concerning the implementation of the Federal Advisory Committee Act and the management or the advisory committees of the Department should be addressed to the Committee Management Officer, CGFS/GAO, Department of State, Washington, DC 20520.
+Public inquiries concerning the implementation of the Federal Advisory Committee Act and the management or the advisory committees of the Department should be addressed in writing to the Committee Management Officer, CGFS/GAO, Department of State, Washington, DC 20520.

 11 FAM 819 Unassigned